 Address: Measures and Support Division

 The Oaks Business Centre

 Farsons Road

-Hamrun HMR1325
+Ħamrun ĦMR1325

 Telephone Number: 25552635

 Email: msd.eufunds@gov.mt

 Website: www.fondi.eu

+Annex I - Change of Project Manager Form

-FONDI.eu Change in Project Manager Form I, (Name of Authorised Representa (Name of Beneficiary) Manager) holder of ID card No. (1 of (Name of current Project Reference) effective as of as the Beneficiary, appoin I D No.) to the position of t (Name of new Project Project Manager in the stead vestment project (Project The new Project Manager holds the position of (Insert Position within Enterprise) within the enterprise and may be contacted on (Insert Phone Number) and (Insert email Address) .
-Name of Authorised Representative Signature Date Name of New Project Manager Signature Date Funded by the European Union NextGenerationEU
+GOVERNMENT FONDI.eu Change in Project Manager Form I, (Name of Authorised Representa tive), as Authorise d Representative on behalf of (Name of Beneficiary) as the Beneficiary, appoir nt (Name of new Project Manager) holder of ID card No. (I Manager) holder of ID card No. (ID No.) to the position of Project Manager in the stead of (Name of current Project Manager) for the in vestment project (Project Reference) effective as of (Date of new appointme ent) .
+The new Project Manager holds the posand may be contacted on (Insert Phonon Name of Authorised Representative • . , Name of New Project Manager Signature Date Funded by the European Union NextGenerationEU